K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![userinfo-phone]

 ### <div id='76'/> 3.2.5.3.3 User Postal Code
-1. When entering a new postal code, up to 15 characters or less letters and number can be entered.
-Click "Change" button to complete the process.
+1. When entering a new postal code, up to 15 characters or fewer letters and numbers can be entered.
+Click the "Change" button to complete the process.
 ![userinfo-cz]

 ### <div id='77'/> 3.2.5.3.3 User Address
-1. When entering new address, up to 256 characters or less letters and number can be entered.
-Click "Change" button to complete the process.
+1. When entering a new address, up to 256 characters or fewer letters and numbers can be entered.
+Click the "Change" button to complete the process.
 ![userinfo-add]

 ### <div id='81'/>  3.2.5.4.
 My Organization
 ![3-2-7-2-1-0-2]

 ### <div id='79'/> 3.2.5.4.1  Leave My Organization
-1. Click ① "Trashbin" button of the organization to leave from the list.
+1. Click the ① "Trashbin" button of the organization to leave the list.
 ![3-2-7-2-4-3-0]

-2. Click “Delete” button from the confirm pop-up to complete the process.
+2. Click the “Delete” button from the confirm pop-up to complete the process.
 ![3-2-7-2-4-3-1]

 ### <div id='80'/> 3.2.5.5.
 Delete Account
-1. Click “Delete Account” button.
+1. Click the “Delete Account” button.
 ![3-2-7-2-2-2-1]

 2. Enter user ID and password at the confirm pop-up.
-Click “Delete” button to complete the process.
+Click the “Delete” button to complete the process.
 ![3-2-7-2-2-2-0]

 ### <div id='81'/> 3.2.5.6.
 Logout
-1. Click “Logout” from menu on the left side.
+1. Click “Logout” from the menu on the left side.
 ![3-2-7-4-0]

 ### <div id='82'/> 3.3.6.1.
 CAAS Deployments
-1. Click Deployment tab of the CAAS service installed organization.
+1. Click the Deployment tab of the CAAS service installed organization.
 ![cass-dashboard1]

 ### <div id='83'/> 3.3.6.2.
 CAAS Pods
-1. Click Pods tab of the CAAS service installed organization.
+1. Click the the Pods tab of the CAAS service installed organization.
 ![cass-dashboard2]

 ### <div id='84'/> 3.3.6.3.
 CAAS Replica Sets